-FedRAMP accreditation is just the first step.
+FedRAMP authorization is just the first step.
 It marks the beginning of a CSP’s relationship with the FedRAMP Program Management Office (PMO).
 And like most relationships, it takes some work.

-After receiving accreditation, there are several things a CSP needs to do to keep its authorization current and maintain its status with the federal government.
+After receiving authorization, there are several things a CSP needs to do to keep its status current and maintain its authority to operate with the federal government.

 Continuous Monitoring and Reporting: Initial FedRAMP authorization is not the only time a CSP will go through testing.
 In fact, ongoing authorization means repeated annual assessments by a third-party assessment organization (3PAO).
 Firms can select their own accredited third-party organization to perform assessments.
 However, make sure to vet potential 3PAOs before making a section as providers often have different approaches to the assessment process.
 Assessments will ultimately lead to an annual report that’s filed with the FedRAMP PMO, so CSPs should consider 3PAO partners that will help simplify the reporting process.

 Manage development: To continuously meet FedRAMP standards, a CSP needs to take a strategic approach to development.
 Some systems modifications could trigger a re-assessment, so it’s imperative that organizations get organized and work FedRAMP considerations into their development planning.